SeisComP/seiscomp/doc/base/glossary.rst

       Vertical projection of the hypocenter to the surface.

    event
-      a) General term used for a localized disturbance (earthquake, explosion, etc.) which generates seismic waves.
+      #.
+General term used for a localized disturbance (earthquake, explosion, etc.) which generates seismic waves.
-      b) QuakeML object.
+      #.
+QuakeML object.
 The event is the parent object of several :term:`origins <origin>`.
          Among these origins a preferred origin
          and its :term:`preferred magnitude` is selected to represent the event.
          An event can be seen as an earthquake folder